Learn how to speak Italian like a local with Rosetta Stone.

 1: Practical Phrases The most important Italian phrases to learn are the ones you’ll need in everyday life.
 From buying a train ticket to ordering a meal, Rosetta Stone structures lessons in speaking Italian for beginners around conversational phrases used in context.
 When you engage with a new vocabulary word, you’ll find it presented as a real-world situation enriched with visual and audio cues that will help you adapt your response.
 A Rosetta Stone subscription also includes an Italian phrasebook that offers greetings and common expressions you can access on the go.

 2: Building Vocabulary As your learning progresses, you’ll be able to tackle more complicated Italian vocabulary.
 But don’t lose sight of the importance of those words in context.
-For instance, Italian verbs are conjugated depending on the subject, when the action occurred, the speaker’s mode, and quantity so you’ll need to learn the rules first before you try to memorize the words.
+For instance, Italian verbs are conjugated depending on the subject, when the action occurred, the speaker’s mode, and quantity so you’ll need to learn the rules first before you try to memorise the words.

 3: Pronunciation and Grammar One of the things that is a hallmark of a native Italian speaker is the ability to roll R’s.
 It’s also common to roll R’s in Spanish and Portuguese.
-But this part of the accent can be tricky for foreign speakers and takes plenty of practice, immersion, and feedback to perfect.
+But this part of the accent can be tricky for foreign speakers and takes plenty of practise, immersion, and feedback to perfect.
 Listen to a native Italian speaker say azzurro, the word for blue, and you’ll get some sense of why rolling R’s correctly can be so important.

 4: Interactive Experiences Once you’ve gone beyond the basics and refined your ability to speak conversational Italian, you’ll need to engage in interactive experiences to build your confidence.
 Finding native speakers, tutors, or fellow language learners is essential as you take the next steps in your language learning journey.
 Unscripted conversations where you learn to speak naturally and focus on listening and being understood are the best ways to take learning to speak Italian to the next level.